 A destination wedding can actually be a cheaper option.
 Usually you won’t have anything like as many guests, simply because of the expense and distance to get there.
 So if you prefer a more intimate event (and are confident that the key people will be willing to travel) then getting married overseas can work very well.
 You will be right on the spot and won’t have to stir from your deckchair to go on honeymoon!

 Destination weddings – something special!

-When I lived in Turks & Caicos we were mostly shooting weddings for people from outside the country, and typically they had around 20-30 guests.
+When I lived in Turks & Caicos we were mostly shooting weddings for people from outside the country.
+Typically they had around 20-30 guests.
 We did occasionally shoot bigger weddings with upwards of a hundred guests, but sometimes it was literally just the couple, the minister, the wedding planner, and myself.
-I've signed the register to witness countless weddings!
+I’ve signed the register to witness countless weddings!

-Destination weddings are often popular with older couples who want a quiet, low-key event, or those getting married second time around.
+Destination weddings are often popular with older couples who want a quiet, low-key event.
+They’re also popular with those getting married second time around.
 The ability to get married on a secluded beach with nobody else around is often an attraction.
 Or it may be that you have friends and family all over the world and bringing them together in a central location makes more sense than having many of them fly long distances.

 Of course you may have to arrange the event from afar, including the minister, official paperwork, and reception arrangements, but that’s not normally too difficult.
 And if you want to make sure everything will be to your liking you can always fly out for a “location recce” beforehand.
 Or get married somewhere that you have visited previously on holiday and enjoyed.